Proteinase K (Recombinant), Molecular/PCR Grade

 - MW:29.3 kDa

-- Appearance:White to off-white lyophilized solid with no additives
+- Appearance:White to off-white lyophilized solid

-A highly reactive serine protease that displays the ability to digest native proteins, thereby inactivating enzymes such as DNase and RNase without recourse to a denaturation process.
+Proteinase K is a highly reactive serine protease that displays the ability to digest native proteins, thereby inactivating enzymes such as DNase and RNase without recourse to a denaturation process.
 It is the most powerful proteinase among all proteinases characterized so far.
 It cleaves at the peptide bond adjacent to the carboxylic acid group of aliphatic, aromatic or hydrophobic amino acids.

-• This Recombinant Proteinase K is extremely effective on native proteins and can, therefore, be used to rapidly inactivate endogenous nucleases such as RNases and DNases.
+• Recombinant Proteinase K is extremely effective on native proteins and can, therefore, be used to rapidly inactivate endogenous nucleases such as RNases and DNases.
 This property makes Proteinase K particularly suitable for the isolation of native RNA and DNA from tissues or cell lines.

 |Handling||Wear personal protective equipment.
 Ensure adequate ventilation.
 Do not get in eyes, on skin, or on clothing.
 Avoid ingestion and inhalation.
 Avoid dust formation.
 Wash hands before breaks and immediately after handling the product.|